jindalpawan/Digital-Wallet-System/README.md

 * Design Digital Wallet system for Machine coding round or LLD design.

-* It will focus on the design of a Digital Wallet system like Google Pay or Paytm.
+* It will focus on the design of a Digital Wallet system like PhonePe or Paytm.
 But this design will be on a much smaller scale.
 We can’t obviously design complex systems like Google Pay or Paytm in 2-3 hours.

 * This solution can also be used for the LLD(Low-Level Design) round.
 You can use the same solution with some tweaks here and there.